tystruong/Voice-Recognition-System-Linux-/README.md

-Placeholder: Python developed voice recognition system using STT (Speech-to-Text).
+Bash and Python voice recognition system developed in Linux using STT (Speech-to-Text).